Opportunity at National Institute of Standards and Technology (NIST)

 Model Polymer Gels and Networks for Rational Sustainable Design

 Material Measurement Laboratory, Materials Science and Engineering Division

 Please note: This Agency only participates in the February and August reviews.

-Ion and solvent permeability of polymer networks and gels are critical to a variety membrane applications ranging from water desalination to batteries to medical devices.
+Understanding the structure and mechanical properties of polymer networks is critical to a variety of soft material applications ranging from sustainability to impact mitigation.
 The polymer chemistry and structure of these entangled materials are essential to defining their mechanical and (re)use properties, yet the specific relationships are not well established, particularly as bonds break and the network dynamically transitions to a collection of discrete polymer chains.
-Model polymer networks with well-defined chemistry and structure are needed to carry out quantitative measurements to establish design principles for programmable disentanglement or dissociation of network materials.
-We are interested in studying the structure and mechanical properties of polymer networks with defined molecular architecture (functionality and molecular mass distribution), as well as polymer chemistry that will solubilize water and monovalent ions (i.e., lithium, sodium ions).
-Experimental methods for this opportunity include gel-permeation chromatography, small angle neutron and x-ray scattering, quasi-static mechanical testing, and high-rate impact testing.
+Model polymer networks, with well-defined chemistry and architecture, are needed to carry out quantitative measurements to establish design principles for programmable disentanglement or dissociation of network materials.
+We are interested in studying the structure and mechanical properties of polymer networks with defined molecular topologies (functionality, branching, and molecular mass distribution), as well as dynamic or reversible polymer chemistry that introduce labile sites vulnerable to catalysis and stimuli-responsive chain cleavage.
+Experimental methods for this opportunity include gel-permeation chromatography, nuclear magnetic resonance, small angle neutron and x-ray scattering, quasi-static mechanical testing, and high-rate impact testing.

-Polymer networks and gels; Polymer; Neutron scattering; Polyelectrolyte; Controlled polymerization;
+Polymer networks and gels; Polymer; Mechanical testing; High rate impact testing; Controlled polymerization;

 Open to U.S. citizens

 Open to Postdoctoral applicants